carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ---
 title: "Exploring and Running Containers"
-teaching: 10
+teaching: 20
-exercises: 0
+exercises: 10
 questions:
 - "How do I interact with a Docker container on my computer?"
 objectives:
-- "Demonstrate how to create an instance of a container from an image."
+- "Demonstrate how to start an instance of a container from an image."
 - "Explain how to list (container) images on your laptop."
-- "Explain how to list running and completed containers."
 keypoints:
-- "Containers are usually created using command line invocations."
+- "Containers are usually started using command line invocations."
-- "The `docker run` command creates containers from images."
+- "The `docker run` command creates containers from images and can run commands inside them."
 - "The `docker image` command lists images that are (now) on your computer."
-- "The `docker container` command lists containers that have been created."
 ---

 > ## Reminder of terminology: images and containers
 > - Recall that a container "image" is the template from which particular instances of containers will be created.